(Also known as: how to get the most from your data without making a fool of yourself.)

 Numerical Recipes: Very commonly used.
 Although the text of the book is available online for free, the routines are proprietary, and you're supposed to buy the book if you use any of the routines.
 Available in C, C++, and FORTRAN.

 Programming languages: It's up to you to choose what programming language you feel most comfortable with.
-These days I'd generally recommend C++, as it is quickly coming to dominate many areas of the physical sciences, and most libraries of scientific routines are available in that language.
+These days I'd generally recommend C++ or python, as they are quickly coming to dominate many areas of the physical sciences, and most libraries of scientific routines are available in those languages.
 But I will confess that I am personally still much more fluent in FORTRAN and C. If you want to use something besides C++, C, or FORTRAN, please be my guest, but I won't be able to offer you much specific advice on coding issues.
 Not that I will anyway.

-one in-class midterm exam.
-If you miss the exam with a legitimate
+be one in-class (timed) midterm exam.
+If you miss the exam with a

-excuse (proof of illness, family emergency, etc), see me to discuss
+legitimate excuse (proof of illness, family emergency, etc), see me

 Religious holidays: Students